 Amarone only accounts for a small percentage of Valpolicella wine production.
 Thanks to its international success starting in the 1990s, Amarone production has significantly risen.
 However, as it is a product which requires exceptionally high quality grapes and great care and attention, its quantity will always be smaller than Valpolicella Classico and Classico Superiore, which are the true symbols and assets of the area.

 Production methods for Amarone and Recioto: the drying process

 More than in the past, the grapes are highly selected in the vineyards and once harvested they are carefully laid in a single layer in plastic crates, which allows air to circulate and prevents the grapes from squashing.
-They are then taken to a large drying loft (“fruttaio”) that is temperature and humidity controlled to guarantee a perfect conservation of the grapes and ward off mould.
+They are then taken to a large drying loft (“fruttaio”) that is temperature and humidity controlled to guarantee a perfect conservation of the grapes and ward off mold.
 Thanks to an air-conditioning system, grapes are exposed to temperatures like the ones of a traditional process.
-The production method has remained almost unaltered since Cassiodorus’s time: grapes are usually harvested in the last ten days of September or in the first week of October, taking every possible care to ensure that they are perfectly healthy and fully ripe so that they can successfully go through the drying process.
+The production method has remained almost unaltered since Cassiodorus’s time (a Minister of the King Theodoric): grapes are usually harvested in the last ten days of September or in the first week of October, taking every possible care to ensure that they are perfectly healthy and fully ripe so that they can successfully go through the drying process.

 Grapes remain in the drying lofts for 3-4 months.
 During this period, they are constantly inspected and the bunches are turned until they reach the required concentration of sugar (25-30%).
 In this particularly critical phase, grapes undergo a series of transformations.
 For example, acidity decreases and the glucose-to-fructose ratio changes, concentrating polyphenols and considerably increasing glycerine and other compounds.
 The wine thus obtained is completely different from any other produced from the regular vinification of fresh grapes.